altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - currentlyDeleting(Local|Uploaded) <bool>: if set, we are in delete mode in LocalView/UploadedView
 - currentlyDeletingModal(Local|Uploaded) <bool>: if set, we are showing the delete confirmation modal for Local/Uploaded view.
 - currentlyDeletingPivs(Local|Uploaded) <list>: list of pivs that are currently being deleted, either Local or Uploaded.
-- displayMode <str>: if set to `'all'`, shows all local pivs; otherwise, it only shows local pivs that are not organized.
+- displayMode <obj>: if set, has the form `{hideOrganized: BOOLEAN, cameraOnly: BOOLEAN}`. `hideOrganized` hides organized pivs from the local view; `cameraOnly` hides non-camera pivs from the local view.
 - deleteTag(Local|Uploaded) <str>: tag currently being deleted in LocalView/UploadedView
 - gridControllerUploaded <scroll controller>: controller that drives the scroll of the uploaded grid
 - hashMap:<id> [DISK]: maps the id of a local piv to a hash.